seantywork/seantywork/README.md

 ## Insignificant reference

-[Medium.com](https://medium.com/@seantywork) is where I'm uploading some none-prject-related matters,\
+[Medium.com](https://medium.com/@seantywork) has been the place where I'm uploading some none-prject-related matters,\
 and artifacts prodeced when writing those may (or may not) be found in the repository mentioned above.

+But, I'm thinking about experimenting uploading directly to GitHub, to [this](https://github.com/seantywork/seantywork) special repository

 Recently published articles are listed below in descending order.